pivotal/docs-tap/scc/ootb-supply-chain-basic.hbs.md

 - **[rolebinding](#rolebinding)**: Grant to the identity the necessary roles for creating the resources prescribed by the supply chain.

 #### <a id="registries-secrets"></a> Registries Secrets

-Regardless of the supply chain that a workload goes through, there must be Kubernetes secrets in the developer namespace containing credentials for both pushing and pulling the container image that gets built by the supply chains when source code is provided.
+Regardless of the supply chain that a workload goes through, there must be Kubernetes secrets in the developer namespace containing credentials for both pushing and pulling the container image that the supply chain builds when source code is provided.
 The developer namespace must also contain registry credentials for Kubernetes to run pods using images from the installation of Tanzu Application Platform.